Our DJ is the DisCO Journey

 You’ll want to review the Seven Principles before approaching your answers (see links below).
 Discuss how your DisCO meets or wants to meet each of the principles as a group.

-This will add your interpretation of the principles to the Community Rule Library, where others in the CR community can check them out.
 Notify us once you've completed them, and we will add them to your page in the DisCO Ball Wiki.

 - As a group, review your understanding of the 7 DisCO Principles and discuss how your DisCO intends to meet them.